-Gain on Number Face value Consideration extinguishment of shares of debt paid of debt Year ending December 31, 2008 6,285 \$ 124,917 \$ 62,855 \$ 60,022
+Gain on Number of shares Face value of debt Cor nsideration paid extir iguishment of debt Year ending December 31, 2008 6,285 \$ 124,917 \$ 62,855 \$ 60,022

 The Company determined that the conversion feature in the Series A Preferred stock has a contingent beneficial conversion feature at the date of issuance.
 Since the Series A Preferred stock is convertible upon an initial public offering and the number of additional Class A Common shares which may be issued is unknown, it is contingent upon a future event and has not been recorded in the consolidated financial statements.
 The beneficial conversion feature, which is the result of the additional Class A shares which will be issued to satisfy the Series A Equity Participation, will be recorded at the date of an initial public offering as a return to Series A Preferred stockholders analogous to a dividend.
 If no retained earnings are available to pay this dividend at resolution of the contingency, the dividend will be charged against additional paid in capital resulting in no net impact.